whyoleg/ffi-kotlin/README.md

 as NDK is able to cross-compile and AAR format supports distributing shared libraries for multiple architectures

+TODO:

+* somehow fix duplicating service in resources for android

 #### WASM/JS

 Uses emscripten to generate WASM binary from C library